-\section{From Electricity Markets to Carbon Emissions}
+\section{From electricity markets to carbon emissions}

-In this section we develop our approach to modelling the interaction between electricity and emission markets.
+In this section we develop our approach to modeling the interaction between electricity and emission markets.
 We introduce the random factors and the key parameters that are later shown to drive the price formation of allowance certificates.
-An important part is played by the merit order --- the rule by which available resources with the lowest marginal costs of production are called upon first to supply electricity.
-We introduce the electricity bid stack, which is modelled as a continuous map from the supply of electricity to its marginal price and analogously define the emissions stack as a continuous map to the marginal emissions caused by the production of the last unit.
+An important part is played by the merit order---the rule by which available resources with the lowest marginal costs of production are called upon first to supply electricity.
+We introduce the electricity bid stack, which is modeled as a continuous map from the supply of electricity to its marginal price, and analogously define the emissions stack as a continuous map to the marginal emissions caused by the production of the last unit.
 Using an equilibrium assumption, we relate supply to demand; we show how this allows us to deduce which technologies are used to meet demand at any point in time and the total market emissions rate this production schedule implies.
-Lastly, we illustrate the impact the introduction of a cost of carbon has on the bid and emissions stacks.
+Finally, we illustrate the impact the introduction of a cost of carbon has on the bid and emissions stacks.
 In the context of an emissions trading scheme the merit order assumption very naturally leads to load shifting, the reallocation of energy production from emission-intensive to pollution friendly resources.

-\subsection{Market Set-up}
+\subsection{Market set-up}

-We consider a finite time interval $[0,T]$, which, initially, corresponds to one compliance period; later we will consider multi-period markets.
+We consider a finite time interval $[0,T]$, which initially corresponds to one compliance period; later we will consider multiperiod markets.
 We denote by $(\Omega,\mathcal{F},(\mathcal{F}_t)_{t\in[0,T]}, \mathbb{P})$ a filtered probability space satisfying all the usual assumptions, where $(\mathcal{F}_t)_{t\in[0,T]}$ is generated by a standard Brownian motion $(W_t)_{t\in[0,T]}$, the only source of randomness in the market.
-In order to simplify the notation we omit the subscript that restricts a stochastic process to the time interval $[0,T]$, from now on.
-We only deviate from this habit in \textsection \ref{str:allowance_pricing_multiple_periods}, where it becomes important as part of a multi-period setting and in \textsection \ref{str:option_pricing}, where we discuss the pricing of derivatives.
+In order to simplify the notation we omit the subscript that restricts a stochastic process to the time interval $[0,T]$ from now on.
+We deviate from this habit only in section \ref{str:allowance_pricing_multiple_periods}, where it becomes important as part of a multiperiod setting, and in section \ref{str:option_pricing}, where we discuss the pricing of derivatives.